 SolarEdge Inverter.
 Our DC-to-AC inverters contain sophisticated digital control technology with efficient power conversion architecture resulting in superior solar power harvesting and high reliability and are designed to work exclusively with our DC power optimizers.
 A proprietary power line communication receiver is integrated into each inverter, receiving data from our power optimizers, storing this data and transmitting it to our monitoring server when an internet connection exists.
-Since each string which is equipped with our power optimizers provides fixed input voltage to our inverter; he inverter is able to operate at its highest efficiency at all times and therefore is more cost-efficient, energy efficient and reliable.
+Since each string which is equipped with our power optimizers provides fixed input voltage to our inverter, the inverter is able to operate at its highest efficiency at all times and therefore is more cost-efficient, energy efficient and reliable.
 Like our power optimizers, our inverters are designed to withstand harsh environmental conditions.
 Since the power rating of an inverter determines how many PV modules it can serve, larger installations require inverters with higher power ratings.
 We currently offer a single-phase inverter designed to address the residential market (1 kilowatt ("kW") to 11.4 kW) which is based on our HD-Wave technology and a three-phase inverter designed to address the residential market in certain European countries and Australia as well as the commercial market (4 kW to 100 kW).
 Our single-phase inverters support a range of smart energy capabilities.
 In 2020, we launched our EnergyHub inverter and home backup solution for the U.S. residential market.
 The EnergyHub contains built in consumption monitoring, embedded revenue-grade production metering and integrated arc fault protection and rapid shutdown and is ready for a battery.
 In Europe, we launched our three-phase grid-tied inverter with battery storage.
 We also introduced our new commercial three-phase 120kw inverter with Synergy technology with enhanced power capabilities which is designed to enable quick and easy installation and inventory management for the commercial market.
-The vast majority of our inverters are sold with a 12-year warrant
+The vast majority of our inverters are sold with a 12-year warranty that is extendable to 20 or 25 years for an additional cost.
+During the year ended December 31, 2019 and the year ended December 31, 2020 revenues derived from the sale of inverters represented 43.9% and 44.0% of total revenues, respectively.